AquaL1te/neo_plugin/README.md

       role: captain
 ```

 Below is a lookup chained to return a value, the same is done by the task below it, but then simplified with my plugin.
+By default my lookup plugins uses 'name' to filter out a subset from the data.

 `"{{ people | selectattr('name', '==', 'jdoe') | map(attribute='role') | first }}"`